29 June, 2019

 This Broadway hit starred Katharine Hepburn as Tracy Lord of the Philadelphia Lords, a headstrong and spoiled daughter of the privileged.
 Divorced from C.K.
 Dexter Haven, she is engaged to a successful young snob.
 A gossip weekly sends a reporter and a camerawoman to cover the wedding arrangements, and they are injected into the house by Tracy’s brother, who hopes to divert their attention from Father Lord’s romance with a Broadway dancer.
 Tracy finds herself growing interested in Connor, the fascinating reporter.
 At the end of a pre-wedding party, Tracy and Connor take a moonlight dip in the pool and meet her ex-husband and financé on their way back to the house.
 The following morning her intended agrees to forgive her, but his smug attitude enrages Tracy and she breaks off the engagement.
 Connor offers to marry her, but she turns him down and remarries Dexter, to the satisfaction of everyone.

 This event is free for members and non-members.
 You are welcome to arrive from 17:00, and do bring food to have your picnic.
 The reading will begin at 17:30.
 There will be a bar where you can buy drinks.
-Bring something to sit on in the garden.
+Bring something to sit on in the garden, although some chairs will be available.

 David Lewis' garden in Ferney Voltaire, 22 rue de Genève, Tel: +33 450 40 52 92